 *To date, only the English and Hebrew MIDs are validated/normed.
 All other versions are offered here for your convenience.

-An Interpretive Manual for the Multidimensional Inventory of Dissociation, 2nd Edition
+An Interpretive Manual for the Multidimensional Inventory of Dissociation, 3rd Edition (Released May 2020)

-The Interpretive Manual is designed both to provide basic instructions for administering and scoring the MID and to address most questions clinicians and researchers may have about what the items, scales, etc., mean.
+The Interpretive Manual, 3rd Edition, which accompanies the newly-related MID Analysis v5.0, is designed both to provide basic instructions for administering and scoring the MID and to address most questions clinicians and researchers may have about what the items, scales, etc., mean.
 New and seasoned professionals will benefit from reading this manual and applying informed interpretation of each client’s scores to identify which items and scales to clarify in the follow-up interview.
-It is an essential resource in learning how to use the MID and MID Analysis.
+It is an essential resource in learning how to use the MID and MID Analysis v5.0.

 Please be aware that the Interpretive Manual is a large file, so it may take a few moments to download/fully load in your browser.